reactioncommerce/reaction-docs/developer/core/product-detail.md

   component: MyComponent
 });

-// Export component incase you want to use it in other places in the App export default MyComponent;
+// Export component if you also want to use it in other places in the App export default MyComponent;
 ```